About our China Learning Centres

 Yes.
-Accommodation will be offered in SWU and NEFU student housing or at off-campus alternatives.
+Accommodation will be offered in student housing or at off-campus alternatives.

 Will I need to pay to stay in on-campus accommodation?

-Yes, but the University of Auckland will provide a NZ$1000 grant to help cover your relocation and accommodation costs.
+Yes, but the University of Auckland will provide a NZ$1,000 grant to new students at the China Learning Centres to help cover your relocation and accommodation costs.

 Online learning mode

-Will the University of Auckland provide online learning for Semester Two 2020?
+Will the University of Auckland provide online learning for Semester One 2021?

-The University of Auckland will provide online learning for most courses throughout Semester Two for students who are unable to return to New Zealand due to Covid-19 border restrictions.
+The University of Auckland will provide online learning for most courses throughout Semester One 2021 for students who are unable to return to New Zealand due to Covid-19 border restrictions.

 Will there be differences in terms of learning, exams, or assessment for students at a China Learning Centre or studying from home in China, and those studying in Auckland?

-The University of Auckland will run in-person teaching and assessment in Auckland for Semester Two.
+The University of Auckland will run in-person teaching and assessment in Auckland.
 As many students will still be overseas, we will also be teaching most of our programmes online.

-The assessment conditions for students studying online or at the China Learning Centres will be similar to those for Semester One 2020, with all final assessments online.
-See more information here.
+The assessment conditions for students studying online or at the China Learning Centres will be similar to those in place for Semester One 2020, with all final assessments online.

 How will the University of Auckland arrange course delivery if the New Zealand Government lifts the travel ban for overseas students during Semester Two?
 How would that impact students at the China Learning Centres?

-In the event that the New Zealand Government lifts the travel ban before the end of 2020, the University will still offer online teaching throughout Semester Two, and the University of Auckland China Learning Centres will continue to provide the same level of service and instruction.
+In the event that the New Zealand Government lifts the travel ban before the end of Semester, the University will still offer online teaching throughout and the University of Auckland China Learning Centres will continue to provide the same level of service and instruction.